labs-js/turbo-git/README.md

 ## How to use

-> First, execute `git add` like you usually do, then commit using `tc` command as follows:
+> First, execute `git add` like you usually do, then commit using `tc commit` command as follows:

-    tc "my commit message"
+    tc commit "my commit message"

 After that, you'll see the possible tags for your turbo-commits: